katalon-studio/cloud-studio/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1.
-2. Click on '....'
+2.
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+*A clear and concise description of what you expected to happen.*

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+*If applicable, add screenshots to help explain your problem.*

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]

 **Additional context**
-Add any other context about the problem here.
+*Add any other context about the problem here.*